-Approximately 1,100 acres of tulips, daffodils, and iris are grown in Skagit County.
+Approximately 1,000 acres of tulips and daffodils are grown in Skagit County.
 They are sold for both cut flowers and bulbs and shipped throughout the U.S. and Canada.
 About 20 million bulbs are harvested each summer in Skagit County.
 About 75 million cut flowers are grown in greenhouses and fields, accounting for over 50% of overall sales.
-About 450 acres of tulips are grown in the Valley, which represents 75% of U.S. commercial production.
+About 500 acres of tulips are grown in the Valley, which represents 75% of U.S. commercial production.
 Skagit County is known worldwide for its Tulip Festival, which occurs the entire month of April.
 The Tulip Festival began in 1984 and now brings an estimated 300,000 visitors and \$65 million in revenue to the county.

 The bulb industry averages about \$20 million in annual gross income, \$3 million of which is in bulb sales.
 Since 1968, flower prices have increased three times, while bulbs have only doubled, but prices have decreased steadily since 2000.
 There are now only three bulb-growing farms in the region.
+One of the three is expected to discontinue producing daffodils at the end of the 2018 season.
+Iris production was discontinued in 2016.

-All Skagit County cauliflower and broccoli are grown for fresh market.
+All Skagit County Brussels sprouts, cauliflower and broccoli are grown for fresh market.
 Head quality is exceptionally high in this region.
-Approximately 60% to 80% of the broccoli and cauliflower grown in Skagit is consumed in Oregon, Washington, and British Columbia.
-Skagit farmers grew about 1,000 acres of cauliflower and broccoli this year.
-Farmers in the Skagit Valley maintained acreages for these important rotational crops in 2015 largely for the nutrient and disease suppression that brassica crops provide.
+Approximately 60% to 80% of the Brussels sprouts, broccoli and cauliflower grown in Skagit is consumed in Oregon, Washington, and British Columbia.
+Skagit farmers grew about 2,500 acres of Brussels sprouts, cauliflower and broccoli this year.
+Farmers in the Skagit Valley maintained acreages for these important rotational crops in 2017 largely for the nutrient and disease suppression that brassica crops provide.